-WooCommerce 10.5 introduces an experimental Product Object Caching feature that improves performance by caching product instances during each request, preventing duplicate product loads from the database.
+WooCommerce 10.5 introduces an experimental Product Object Caching feature that improves performance by caching product instances during each request, preventing duplicate product loads from the database redundant object instantiation overhead when the same product is loaded multiple times within a single request

 How It Works